-The focus of this PLW study is a proposed mixed-use development with residential care facility and apartment dwelling occupancies, located at 1705 Carling Avenue in Ottawa, Ontario.
-The study site is located in the middle of a parcel of land bounded by Carlin Avenue to the south, Cole Avenue to the east, Tillbury Avenue to the north, and Highland Avenue to the west.
-In the near-field, the site is surrounded by suburban low-rise residential developments along the north side of Carling Avenue and low-rise commercial developments on the south side.
-Farther away from the study site, the area composition is characterized by a mixture of parks and low-rise suburban buildings from the southeast clockwise to the south, and predominantly low-rise suburban exposure in all other directions.
-The Queensway lies approximately 400 metres to the south of the study site and runs from southwest-northeast.
-An open exposure created by the Central Experimental Farm lies approximately 2.5 kilometres to the east of the site, and the Ottawa River is approximately 1.5 kilometres to the northwest.
+The proposed mixed-use development, which includes two buildings identified as buildings 'A' and 'B', is located at 485 Ancaster Avenue in Ottawa on a parcel of land bounded by Flower Avenue to the north, Woodroffe Avenue to the east, Carling Avenue to the south, and Ancaster Avenue to the west.
+The study site is situated within the southeast corner on the noted parcel of land.
+In the near-field, the site is characterized by low-rise residential developments in all directions except for several low-rise commercial developments along the Carling Avenue corridor and Carlingwood Shopping Centre directly east.
+Farther away from the study site, the area is characterized by low-rise suburban exposures in all directions.
+The Queensway is situated approximately one kilometre (km) to the southeast of the study site and runs southwest-northeast.
+Additionally, an open exposure created by the Ottawa River is situated approximately 1.3 km to the north.